 It is extremely common to have anxiety and depression during chronic illness and pain.
 Sometimes the anxiety and depression can be more debilitating than the illness itself.
 The situation of illness including anxiety and depression can become a loop that is hard to get out of.
 The illness causes physical issues that can cause the anxiety and depression which isolates us causing more depression which makes us physically sicker which creates more anxiety and on and on it goes.
 Very difficult loop to get out of but it can be done.

 Trust me, I know it is not as simple as “getting a better attitude.”
-There are many physical reasons we get hindered by anxiety and depression that need to be addressed as well (amino acid imbalance and inflammation in the brain are common during chronic illness).
+There are many physical reasons we are hindered by anxiety and depression that need to be addressed as well (gut issues, amino acid imbalance and inflammation in the brain are common during chronic illness).
 Be patient with friends and family who don’t understand how terribly difficult this is to overcome.
 Be patient with yourself and keep searching for solutions, they are out there.

 Anna Clendening | Anxiety & Depression